xdai02/CSTL/docs/en/coop_utils.md

 ```

 - Description
-    - Splits the string into a list of strings using the specified delimiter.
+    - Splits the string into an array of strings using the specified delimiter.
 - Parameters
     - `str`: The string to be split.
     - `delimiter`: The delimiter.